 - Total Price

 You can adjust these columns based on your specific needs.
 For example, if you’re selling products with different sizes or weights, you might need additional columns for those factors.
-(See Also: How To Delete Rows In Google Sheets On Mac)
+(See Also: How To Find Highest Value In Google Sheets)

 Using Formulas to Calculate Prices